 Who collects public health data?
-Most ph data is collected by goverments of various levels, and NGOs or Non Govermental Organizations.
-They use it to track the health of their communities and citizines, and often will be the only places to actually find information about populations.
-The positive of this is that much of this is freely available on the web.
+Most public health data is collected by governments or NGOs (Non-Governmental Organizations).
+They use it to track the health of their communities and citizens.
+Governments and NGOs will often will be the only places to collect information about populations.
+The positive aspect of this is that much of their data is freely available on the web.

 What is this ICD-10?
 Its the International Statistical Classification of Diseases and Related Health Problems 10th Revision It is a way of creating a thesaurus for health conditions, a code to make sure everyone is on the same page when it comes to naming conventions for disease and causes of mortality and morbidity.
 Use it to locate causes of mortality and morbidity in many data resources.

-Its not there.
-Data is reliant on someone collecting it, and measuring specific factors.
-It is common to have a reasonable sounding data question never having been collected by anyone.
-Somethings are simply not tracked, or if they have been collected they are rare enough that they may be suppressed to protect individuals identity.
+It's not there.
+Data is reliant on someone collecting it and measuring specific factors.
+It is common to have a reasonable research question where no one has ever collected the data necessary to find the answer.
+Some things are simply not tracked, and other factors are rare enough that data on them may be suppressed to protect individuals' identities.

 Is this the most recent there is?
-There can be quite a lag time bewteen collection of data, and it being made available.
-Also, not all potential sources of data are measured annualy, or even frequently.
-It is not uncommon to have the most recent data be several years old.
+There can be quite a lag time between researchers collecting the data and that data being made publicly available.
+Also, not all potential sources of data are measured annually or even regularly.
+It is not uncommon to have the most recent data on a topic be several years old.